Detailed course offerings (Time Schedule) are available for

 Investigates intercultural communication theory and its application for varying levels of human interaction: interpersonal, intergroup, and international.

-Examines the relationships and groups formed through digital social media.
-Focuses on how people manage interactions and identities, develop interpersonal relationships, engage in collaboration and conflict, and develop communities in online environments.
-Involves both the study and use of network-based computer-mediated systems.
+Communities formed through digital communication networks and social media.
+How people build communities, engage in collaboration and conflict, and also develop communities in online environments.
+Involves study and use of online communities.

 Social and cultural codes in interpersonal communication, with special reference to contemporary American subcultural groups and their communication patterns.

-COM 485 Fieldwork in Communication Studies (5) VLPA/I&S
+COM 485 Fieldwork in Communication Studies (5) A&H/SSc

 Theory and practice of participant observation, intensive interviewing, and discourse analysis in the study of communicative practices.
 Prerequisite: COM 484.

-COM 486 Communication and Culture in Rome: Study Abroad (12) VLPA/I&S
+COM 486 Communication and Culture in Rome: Study Abroad (12) A&H/SSc

 Explores the historical and contemporary connections between Rome culture and communication.
 Through intensive fieldwork abroad, students acquire skills of observation and understanding that can be applied to navigate intercultural experiences and reflect on their influence on various interactions.

-COM 488 Race, Gender, and Power in Asian American Media (5) I&S, DIV
+COM 488 Race, Gender, and Power in Asian American Media (5) SSc, DIV

 Examines the cultural, political, and social facets of Asian American media since 1915 within such key issues as racial and sexist stereotypes, white privilege and hegemony, identity, and agency and empowerment.
 Informed by critical theories of race and ethnicity.

-Examines how images of blackness have been (re)constructed.
+Examines how images of blackness have been (re)constructed through identity formation and entrenched inequality.
 Topics include black women's bodies, black men's bodies, blackface minstrelsy, black queer studies, black power, and black hybridities.
 Offered: jointly with AES 489/GWSS 489.

-COM 490 Representing Beyond the Binaries: Mixing Race, Gender, and Sexuality in the Media (5) I&S, DIV Joeseph
+COM 490 Representing Beyond the Binaries: Mixing Race, Gender, and Sexuality in the Media (5) SSc, DIV

 Cultural studies approach to examining the mixed formations that race, sexuality, and gender take in the contemporary United States media.
 Draws upon multi-disciplinary scholarship in examination of the media.
 Offered: jointly with AES 490/GWSS 486.